 For best practice advice and critical information on how to really get to grips with displaying your results information read Presenting Statutory Policies for Schools .
 But, as a quick note, below you'll find an example of how one high school has presented their information in a very easy to read format.
 You could opt to add the information in a file that can be viewed on your website but this is the best way.
 It's incredibly easy content to digest.

 The single most effective way to keep on top of what results information you need to publish is to set up a selection of reliable resources to keep your website current.
-The best option is our own School Website Requirements Checker.
-It's a free tool that lets you check your school website against the latest requirements all year round.
+The best option is our own School Website Compliance Software.
+It's a tool that lets you check your school website against the latest requirements all year round.
 It doesn't matter who built your website, you can use it anyway.
 Also, we keep the checklist up to date, notify you of any changes to the statutory requirements and provide ongoing support and advice.
-So, there is no better service available and it is completely free.